Creamy Mushroom and Bacon Pasta with a Japanese twist! A dash of soy sauce is the secret ingredient that gives nice umami and savoriness to the dish.

 - Once the bacon fat renders, crush 2 cloves garlic and add into the pan.

-- Add all the mushrooms and saute together.
-Add 1 Tbsp butter and freshly ground black pepper.
+- Add all the mushrooms and sauté together.
+Add 1 Tbsp unsalted butter and freshly ground black pepper.

-- Add the flour and make sure to keep stirring so the flour doesn’t stick at the bottom of the pan.
+- Add 2 Tbsp all-purpose flour (plain flour) and make sure to keep stirring so the flour doesn’t stick at the bottom of the pan.

-- Stir in 1 cup milk, ⅓ cup heavy cream, and 1 Tbsp soy sauce.
+- Stir in 1 cup milk, ⅓ cup heavy (whipping) cream, and 1 Tbsp soy sauce.
 Continue scraping off the bottom of the pan.
-Flour will thicken the sauce.
+The flour will thicken the sauce.

-- Taste the sauce and add salt and freshly ground black pepper to taste if necessary.
-If the sauce is too thick, you can add ¼ cup of pasta cooking water (after that, add a tablespoon one at a time) to dilute the sauce.
-Tip: You want to make sure it tastes a bit stronger than you want the final dish to be (because you will add spaghetti).
+- Taste the sauce and add ⅛ tsp Diamond Crystal kosher salt and freshly ground black pepper to taste.
+If the sauce is too thick, you can add ¼ cup of pasta cooking water (after that, add one tablespoon at a time) to dilute the sauce.
+Tip: You want to make sure it tastes a bit stronger than you want the final dish to be (because you will add the spaghetti).

-- Add cooked spaghetti in the frying pan, or alternatively, you can pour the sauce over the spaghetti on a serving plate.
+- Add the cooked spaghetti to the frying pan, or alternatively, you can pour the sauce over the spaghetti on a serving plate.
 Using the pair of tongs, coat the spaghetti with the sauce.

-- If you like, add freshly ground black pepper.
+- If you‘d like, add freshly ground black pepper.
 Serve and garnish with parsley.

 Editor’s Note: This post was originally published on March 9, 2011.
 It was updated with new images in February 2019.